-In June 2009, the FASB issued a new accounting pronouncement regarding authoritative GAAP (formerly SFAS No. 168 - "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles").
+In June 2009, the FASB issued a new accounting pronouncement regarding authoritative GAAP (formerly SFAS No. 168-"The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles").
 This pronouncement, located under FASB ASC Topic 105, "Generally Accepted Accounting Principles," establishes the FASB Accounting Standards Codification ("Codification") as the source of authoritative GAAP recognized by the FASB for nongovernmental entities.
 Rules and interpretive releases of the SEC under federal securities laws are also sources of authoritative GAAP for SEC registrants.
-All guidance contained in the Codification is nonauthoritative.
+All guidance contained in the Codification carries an equal level of authority.
+All other nongrandfathered non-SEC accounting literature not included in the Codification is nonauthoritative.
 We adopted this pronouncement effective beginning on July 1, 2009.
 The adoption of this pronouncement did not have any impact on our financial statements as it contains only disclosure requirements.